robparker29/super-duper-adventure/README.md

-# Log Analysis System
+# Log Analysis System - Testing Ground

-A robust log analysis system for processing web server logs and generating insights.
-Built for coding interview practice with progressive challenges.
+A Python-based log analysis system for processing web server logs and generating insights.
+Built as a testing ground for practicing coding challenges and Python development.

 ## Overview